 The Spring of 2012 marked the groundbreaking for the alleyscape and breezeway project in Downtown Longmont.
-This long awaited project will revitalize the parking lots, alleyways and breezeways that are essential to the growth and development of Downtown.
+This long awaited project revitalized the parking lots, alleyways and breezeways that are essential to the growth and development of Downtown.

-To address these issues the City of Longmont, in coordination with the Longmont Downtown Development Authority (LDDA) is underway with a Capital Improvement Project to improve the downtown alleys.
-This project will focus on the six alley segments located between 3rd Avenue and 6th Avenue on either side of Main Street.
-The project will address drainage issues, utilities, alley pavement within the 20 feet wide alley right-of-way, trash enclosures and creating a sense of place and identify for Downtown.
-View Alleyscape Renderings.
+To address these issues the City of Longmont, in coordination with the Longmont Downtown Development Authority (LDDA) underwent a Capital Improvement Project to improve the downtown alleys and breezeways.
+The project focused on the six alley segments located between 3rd Avenue and 6th Avenue on the east and west side of Main Street.
+The project addressed drainage issues, utilities, alley pavement within the 20 feet wide alley right-of-way, trash enclosures and created a sense of place and identify for Downtown.

-In 2012, demolition and construction began on the East side of Main Street.
+In 2012, demolition and construction began on the east side of Main Street.
 Enhancements included the undergrounding of wires and utilities, additional light poles, ornamental pavers with increased drainage capacity as well as construction of common trash enclosures.
 In the breezeways, Los Arcos de Longmont, the art pieces that mark the entry ways, were removed and reconstructed into small pocket-parks within the project.
 The roof structure and landscaping was removed, allowing for ornamental pavers to open the space for multi-purpose gathering.
 Parking lots were also upgraded throughout the process.
+During the process, businesses along the construction corridor were incentivized to improve their alley entrances during the project.
+The LDDA provided anAlleyscape grant which reimbursed 25% of their improvement costs.

-Construction on the west side began in 2016.
-The LDDA has already begun to see a catalyst effect of the project, as many property owners have improved their alley entrances.
+Construction on the west side was completed in 2016 and the entire project is now 100% complete.
+The LDDA has seen a catalyst effect of the project, as many property owners in the area have improved their alley entrances to positively support the improved alleys, breezeways, and parking lots.